 - planning restrictions - make sure you check whether you're allowed to use the premises for the purpose you have in mind

-- local council charges and business rates for services such as waste collection - these can add greatly to the ongoing costs of locating in a particular area, which may make the premises less desirable from your point of view
+- business rates - these can add greatly to the ongoing costs of locating in a particular area, which may make the premises less desirable from your point of view - see estimate your rate bill

 - local amenities - employees generally prefer working in areas with good local facilities, and you may need to make regular trips to the bank or a postal depot

 - what sort of area it is - the image of your business may well be affected by the nature of your location

-Whatever option you go for, there are likely to be advantages and disadvantages to the business location to the business location that you choose.
+Whatever option you go for, there are likely to be advantages and disadvantages to the business location that you choose.
 An office in a rural setting might be relaxing, but could be awkward for staff or suppliers making deliveries to access.
-Being right in the middle of the city could be very convenient, but might also be expensive.
+Being right in the middle of the city could be very convenient, but might also be expensive and inconvenient for car parking.

 Location has a major impact on business costs.
 If you need property in a prime location the extra costs may be justified.